-Geneia targets patients in need of key services that could be delivered within the health system or hospital, supporting revenue optimization and patient loyalty.
-For example, if a patient gets referred out of network for orthopedic surgery, Geneia’s population health engagement specialists reach out to schedule rehabilitation visits and follow-up appointments that can be delivered locally.
+Geneia identifies patients in need of key services that could be delivered within the health system or hospital, supporting revenue optimization and patient loyalty.
+For example, if a patient gets referred out of network for orthopedic surgery, Geneia’s platform can alert population health engagement specialists to reach out to schedule rehabilitation visits and follow-up appointments that can be delivered locally.

 - New patients in need of a primary care physician

-We outreach to patients who have been seen in the emergency department or discharged from inpatient care who do not have a primary care physician, uncovering revenue opportunities while cultivating new, engaged patients.
+We help care teams easily identify patients for outreach.
+For example, those who have been seen in the emergency department or discharged from inpatient care who do not have a primary care physician, uncovering revenue opportunities while cultivating new, engaged patients.